otriscon/llm-structured-output/README.md

 ## Roadmap

-- Investigate performance enhancements.
-Is batching slow because of our implementation or the MLX implementation or Apple hardware limitations (flops?)

-- Extend JSON schema support as needed.
+- Extend JSON schema support as needed (see TODOs in code).
 Please, feel free to open an issue if you need a feature that not supported at the moment.
 Also open to implement additional schemas such as YAML and reference implementations for other LLMs.

 - Add formal test cases.